-Amid New York Measles Outbreaks, One County Orders Exclusions From Public Spaces
+Amid New York Measles Outbreaks, 1 County Orders Exclusions From Public Spaces

 "To be told that we should wait for someone to die because of this disease is absolutely beyond belief," said Rockland County Executive Ed Day at a press conference Monday.
 "Should we wait for hundreds more people to also fall ill?"

 It's the latest measure officials in the region have taken to combat the spread of measles.
 As of Monday, 186 cases had been confirmed in Rockland County and 329 in New York City since the beginning of the year.
-The outbreaks, which are centered in ultra-Orthodox Jewish communities, have been associated with travelers returning from Israel, according to the Centers for Disease Control.
+The outbreaks, which are centered in ultra-Orthodox Jewish communities, have been associated with travelers returning from Israel, according to the Centers for Disease Control and prevention.

 Cases have also been recorded across the country, including in Washington state, New Jersey, California and Michigan, bringing the total number to over 550.
 It's the second largest outbreak in the U.S. in two decades.